 First things first: no need to panic.
 It’s not like the delisted company has vanished and there’s no way for you to get your money back.

-BUT: You have not lost your entire money (not yet, that is) but frankly speaking, you must be ready for the possibility that you might incur a loss.
+BUT: You have not lost your money — not yet, that is — but frankly speaking, you must be ready for the possibility that you might incur a capital loss.

-To be clear, there are two types of delisting in an exchange, including the Philippine Stock Exchange (PSE).
+First things first, there are two types of delisting in the Philippine Stock Exchange (PSE): Voluntary and Involuntary Delisting.

 Other companies that previously sought voluntary delisting include Alaska Milk Corp.
 (AMC), Eton Properties (ETON), and San Miguel Properties (SMP) which all found it difficult to comply with the PSE’s 10% minimum public ownership rule, thus, the decision to delist.